izzymones/blog-kit/_posts/2022-09-30-phantomgalaxy.md

 # :::: loading
 This page is reading telescope files.
-Please be patient.
+It's approximately 100MB so it may take a minute depending on the speed of your connection.
+It's worth the wait!
 # ::::